andrewebdev/django-ostinato/docs-source/ostinato.pages.rst

         'mptt',
         'ostinato',
         'ostinato.pages',
-        'ostinato.statemachine',

         ...
     )

-**Note** that we also added ``ostinato.statemachine``.
-Dont worry about the specifics, just as long as you know that ``ostinato.pages`` depends on that app, and you need to have both in your ``INSTALLED_APPS``.

-Now add the ``ostinato.pages.urls`` to your *end* of your urlpatterns.
-If you are adding the pages urls to the root of your site, it's very important to add this snippet right at the end of the ``urls.py`` so that pages doesn't take priority over your other urlpatterns.
+Now add the ``ostinato.pages.urls`` to the *end* of your urlpatterns.
+It is important to add this snippet right at the end of the ``urls.py`` so that pages doesn't take priority over your other urlpatterns.
+That is of course unless you want it to, in which case you can add it where-ever you wish.

 .. code-block:: python